adnan904/YAML_contacts/README.md

 ### Usage

-A contact has 3 attributes:
+A contact has the following attributes:
 - name
 - number
 - email